ppbrown/fluxcd-public-demo/QUICKSTART.md

 You may notice that the output looks a little strange.
 It has `${FLUX_ENV_NAME}`

 This is because this demo has two ways to run.
 You picked the quick-and-simple way.
-But if you want to see the proper enterprise way of doing things, do a `flux uninstall` and start again from [kustomize/env/dev](kustomize/env/dev)
+But if you want to see the proper enterprise way of doing things, do `flux delete kustomization demo-app; flux uninstall` and start again from [kustomize/env/dev](kustomize/env/dev)

-If you fork this repo to your own (which I encourage, to get full use out of Flux!), dont forget to change all references of `github.com/ppbrown/` to your own repo, and update --branch as appropriate
+If you fork this repo to your own (which I encourage, to get full use out of Flux!), dont forget to change all references of `github.com/ppbrown/` to your own repo, and update --branch if appropriate

 For a more in-depth view of things, go back to the [README](README.md)